 It is worth noting that UHD screens tend to draw more power than QHD.
 The additional pixels draw more energy than most people think.
 As UHD screens become readily available, we are sure that they will become more efficient in the long run.
 Right now, QHD takes the win for being environmentally friendly.

-Screen life is another mileage that may vary spec.
+Screen life is another “your mileage may vary” spec.
 If you have ever had a screen with a dead pixel, you know how annoying that can be.
 Just because UHD screens have more pixels, they statistically have a higher chance of pixel failure than QHD screens.
 But do not take that as if you get a UHD screen, pixels are going to die because.
 As far as manufacturers are concerned, they have the same probability of failure.

 QHD vs. UHD: Which is Better